-To expedite this process, it is essential that applicants upload relevant supporting documents (including transcripts, writing samples and the research proposal), immediately upon completing the online Graduate Admission and Scholarship Application Form (GRADSAF), and definitely within 14 days of submitting the application.
-Applicants must also ensure that their academic references are submitted within a fortnight of the GRADSAF being received by the Graduate Admissions office.
-Also note that it can take up to 12 weeks (or even longer) for a complete application to be processed for admission to the MPhil African Studies.
-Further, it is the applicant's responsibility to ensure that their application for admission to the MPhil African Studies is complete.
+To expedite this process, it is essential that applicants upload relevant supporting documents (including transcripts, writing samples and the research proposal), immediately upon completing their application form on the online applicant portal and definitely within 7 days of submitting the application.
+Applicants can request references before the submission of their application and should do so as early as possible.
+Also please note that it can take up to 12 weeks (or even longer) for a complete application to be processed for admission to the MPhil African Studies.
+It is the applicant's responsibility to ensure that their application for admission to the MPhil African Studies is complete.

 When a complete application is received, the Centre of African Studies considers the case for admission on academic grounds.
 Its decision is communicated to the Graduate Admissions office, which subsequently formally notifies applicants about the outcome of their application.
 Although we strive to process all applications as quickly as possible, applicants should be aware that the Cambridge admissions system is complex, and a significant period of time may elapse before learning the outcome of their application.
 Nonetheless, all applicants will be sent an email from the Academic Secretary of the MPhil in African Studies, which provides an informal indication of the academic decision.
 At this time, applicants will be told the name of the person appointed as their dissertation supervisor, whose task it is to guide students through their studies.

-Applicants are encouraged to follow progress via their self-service account.
-When an applicant is accepted, he or she will be informed by the Graduate Admissions office of the conditions (usually academic and financial) attached to their offer.
+Applicants are encouraged to follow progress via their Applicant Portal.
+When an applicant is accepted, he or she will be informed by the Graduate Admissions office of the conditions (usually academic and financial)

+attached to their offer.
 Admission is only confirmed when the requested documentary evidence is received, and all specified conditions have been met.
 Applicants are advised to submit all required evidence as soon as possible, in order to avoid delays and to secure their place on the MPhil in African Studies course.
 Once endorsed by the Graduate Admissions office, applications are considered for College admission.
 When the evidence concerning the fulfilment of entrance requirements is received, and a College place has been secured, the offer of a place at the University of Cambridge is finally confirmed.

-Places on the MPhil in African Studies are limited and the course may be full before the advertised application deadline of 30 June.
+Places on the MPhil in African Studies are limited and the course may be full before the advertised application deadline of 31 May 2017.
 Note that most application deadlines for funding opportunities close by January in the academic year preceding entry.
-For assistance with the application process, please contact the MPhil Administrator: Telephone: +44 (0) 1223 769 328, Email: mphil@african.cam.ac.uk
+For assistance with the application process, please contact the MPhil Administrator: Telephone: +44 (0) 1223 334396, Email: mphil@african.cam.ac.uk

-11. Completing the Graduate Admission and Scholarship Application Form (GRADSAF)
+11. Completing the Online Application Form via the Applicant Portal

-The GRADSAF is for the most part self-explanatory, but some guidance notes are below:
+The online application form is for the most part self-explanatory, but some guidance notes are below:

-- Section A(3): Programme of Study - The 'Course Code' for the MPhil in African Studies is HUASM1 - The 'Programme of study or research area' is MPhil in African Studies - The 'Department' is Faculty of Human, Social, and Political Science - The 'Final Award' is MPhil - The 'Duration' is nine months
+- The 'Course Code' for the MPhil in African Studies is HUASM1 - The 'Programme of study or research area' is MPhil in African Studies - The 'Department' is Faculty of Human, Social, and Political Science - The 'Final Award' is MPhil - The 'Duration' is nine months